Darrin Smith

-Darrin Andrew Smith (born April 15, 1970) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Seattle Seahawks and New Orleans Saints.
-He played college football at the University of Miami.
+Darrin Andrew Smith (born April 15, 1970) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Seattle Seahawks and New Orleans Saints.
+He played college football for the Miami Hurricanes.
+He was inducted into the College Football Hall of Fame in 2025.

-Early years
+Early life

 Smith attended Miami Norland High School.
 He was a two-way player as a junior, lining up as a linebacker and a 185-pound pulling guard.
 In one game he played outside linebacker, offensive tackle, center and guard.

 As a senior, he led his team in tackles, receiving All-state honors.
 He was also a member of the track team, where he competed in the 100 metres with a personal best time of 10.7 seconds.

 College career

 Smith was a member of the Dennis Erickson's 1989 and 1991 national-championship teams for the University of Miami.
 He played strongside linebacker, where along with teammates Jessie Armstead (weakside linebacker) and Michael Barrow (middle linebacker), formed arguably one of the greatest linebacking corps in college football history, known as "The Bermuda Triangle".

 As a redshirt freshman, he was a backup linebacker tallying 64 tackles (seventh on the team), 8 tackles for loss, 1.5 sacks, 4 quarterback pressures, 3 passes defensed, while contributing on the special teams units that achieved an NCAA season record low of 0.2 yards allowed per punt return.
 The next year he earned the starter position at strongside linebacker, posting 105 tackles (third on the team), 4 tackles for loss, 3 sacks, 5 quarterback pressures and 8 passes defensed.

 As a junior, he led the team with 126 tackles and was named Big East Conference co-defensive player of the year, along with Syracuse University defensive tackle George Rooks.
 He also had 10 tackles for loss, 3.5 sacks, 5 quarterback pressures, 4 passes defensed and one forced fumble.

 As a senior, he registered 106 tackles (second on the team), helping the team achieve a top eight ranking in total defense, while allowing 11.5 points per game.
 He made 2 sacks, 8 quarterback pressures, 4 tackles for loss, 9 passes defensed, one interception and 2 forced fumbles.

 He finished his college career with 401 tackles (fourth in school history).
 He was a two-time second-team All-American and a Butkus Award semi-finalist.
 Smith stayed five years at the University of Miami, the first as a red-shirted freshman under Jimmy Johnson, so he could get a complete education.
 He earned his master's degree in marketing after getting his undergraduate degree in business management.
 He was the school's first National Football Foundation and College Hall of Fame Scholar-Athlete recipient.

 In 2006, he was inducted into the University of Miami Sports Hall of Fame.